- Business Law and Ethics (first year Business Foundation)

 In addition to mediation, Sue’s areas of teaching and research interest include legal education, employment and industrial relations law, anti-discrimination and workplace harassment law and occupational health and safety regulation.

 Sue has been a teacher of law since 1989, and graduated with a certificate in University Teaching and Learning in 1997.
 She first taught at RMIT University into business, paralegal and criminal justice programs.
-She has taught in the Business School at the University of the Sunshine Coast (USC) since 1997 and developed the Justice and Legal Studies program offered at USC in 2006.
+In 2016 Sue joined the USC Law School at the University of the Sunshine Coast.
+Previously she taught in the School of Business at USC from 1997 and developed the Justice and Legal Studies program offered at USC in 2006.
 She has a particular interest in and commitment to optimising first year experience for students and has contributed to university wide FYE strategies including acting as the School of Business' first year coordinator.
 She has published in the areas of problem based learning for business law students and humanising legal education.
 Sue has presented at a number of Australasian Law Teacher Association (ALTA) conferences.

 Sue has contributed to University governance through her past membership of the University’s Academic Board and Equity Committee.
 She is currently a member of the USC Human Research and Ethics Committee (since 2007) and Chair of a newly formed FAB Health and Wellbeing Committee (2012).
 As part of her commitment to regional engagement, Sue has served as a committee member of the Maroochy Neighbourhood Centre Management Committee since 1997 and as Chair of that Committee for the past several years.
 The Neighbourhood Centre has a long standing cooperative relationship with the University which includes providing placements for work integrated learning (WIL).